Enhance global ship tracking by deploying Roaming AIS stations:

 Stay Connected with Your Family: Share your vessel's position with registered MarineTraffic users, giving your loved ones peace of mind by knowing where you are, even when far from shore.

-Create a MarineTraffic account with your vessel's official email address.
+Create a MarineTraffic Roaming AIS station with your vessel's official email address.

 Verify data forwarding on your station page to confirm that the AIS data is being transmitted correctly.